-As discussed in Note 1, these financial statements of the Supervisor of Elections are intended to present the financial position, the changes in financial position, and the budgetary comparisons of only that portion of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of Nassau County, Florida, that is attributable to the transactions of the Supervisor of Elections.
-They do not purport to, and do not, present fairly the financial position of Nassau County, Florida as of September 30, 2013, the changes in financial position or budgetary comparisons, or where, applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, the financial statements referred to above were prepared solely for the purpose of complying with the Rules of the Auditor General of the State of Florida (the Rules).
+In conformity with the Rules, the accompanying financial statements are intended to present the financial position, changes in financial position, and budgetary comparisons of each major fund, and the aggregate remaining fund information, where applicable, only for that portion of the major funds, and the aggregate remaining fund information of Nassau County, Florida, that is attributable to the Supervisor of Elections.
+They do not purport to, and do not, present fairly the financial position as a whole of Nassau County, Florida as of September 30, 2014, and the changes in its financial position, budgetary comparisons, or cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to these matters.